Roasted Butternut Squash

 Instructions

 • In a large bowl, add butternut squash.
-Drizzle with olive and sprinkle with thyme and salt and pepper to taste.
+Drizzle with olive oil and sprinkle with thyme, salt, and pepper (I like ½ teaspoon salt and ¼ teaspoon pepper).
 Toss until evenly coated.
 Spread in an even layer on prepared baking sheet.

 Notes